Physics (Study Abroad) MPhys Hons - 2020 Entry

 The core curriculum includes subjects such as Quantum Physics and Electromagnetism in your first year, Quantum Mechanics and Relativity in your second year, and Particle Physics, Atomic Physics and Condensed Matter Physics in your final year.
 This is complemented by laboratories where you will perform state-of-the-art experiments with sophisticated equipment and associated software.
 In years three and four, there is a wide range of advanced options which include subjects such as Quantum Computation, Matter at Low Temperatures, and Space Physics.

-Students on our MPhys Physics (Study Abroad) degree scheme spend their third year studying at one of our partner universities in the USA or Canada.
-You study the same subjects at Lancaster as students on any one of our single-major degree schemes, and undertake courses in North America that are equivalent to those that you would have followed here.
-There are no restrictions on the degree scheme that you follow at Lancaster; for example, if you want to undertake Physics with Particle Physics and Cosmology with a year in abroad then you would still apply for Physics (Study Abroad).
+Students on our MPhys Physics (Study Abroad) degree scheme spend their third year studying at one of our partner universities in Australia, New Zealand, the USA, Canada or Europe.
+You study the same subjects at Lancaster as students on any one of our single-major degree schemes, and undertake courses at our partner institutions that are equivalent to those that you would have followed here.
+There are no restrictions on the degree scheme that you follow at Lancaster; for example, if you want to study Physics with Particle Physics and Cosmology with a year abroad then you would still apply for Physics (Study Abroad).